 Jingo is the 21st Discworld novel and the fourth in the City Watch theme.
 It's written as a criticism of war, with particular reference to the Falklands Conflict and the first Gulf War of 1990-1.
-And a few Shout Outs to R'yleh.Politics is a funny thing, and all the more so on the Discworld.
+And a few Shout Outs to R'yleh of the Cthulhu Mythos.Politics is a funny thing, and all the more so on the Discworld.
 When the sunken island of Leshp rises again, the bustling metropolis of Ankh-Morpork and the Arabic Expy Klatch both stake claims to it - diplomacy leading to riots, assassinations, and eventually war.
 Commander Vimes is determined to keep the peace as much as he can - unless it involves the bastard who he suspects of murder getting away with it.Soon Vimes and his ragtag group of Night Watchmen find themselves in the unfamiliar deserts of Klatch, trying to stop the war before it starts.
 In the meantime, Lord Vetinari is on his own quest, with designs of his own on the direction the future should take - and oddly enough, it involves Sergeant Colon, Nobby Nobbs, Leonard of Quirm, and at least one donkey.Preceded by Hogfather, followed by The Last Continent.
 Preceded in the Watch series by Feet of Clay, followed by The Fifth Elephant.

 Contains examples of:

 Alien Geometries: For all the fighting being done over Leshp, nobody who actually visits the place wants to stay for long.

 Aluminum Christmas Trees: Surely the idea of a brutal war being fought over an island that's just risen from the ocean is a fantasy narrative device used by Terry Pratchett to poke fun at the idiotic nationalism of a bygone age?
 The Other Wiki disagrees!